Skip to main content

 Don’t Forget Décor

 With the fixtures installed and the paint dry, it might be tempting to call the bathroom update finished.
-Resist the temptation, and keep shopping for bathroom accessories.
+Resist the temptation, and keep shopping.

 A new shower curtain and a non-skid area rug that ties the bathroom’s color scheme together will go a long way in refreshing the look of your bathroom.
 Don’t overdo it on the tchotchkes, but do shop for a vase, some glass jars or a pretty ceramic tray that can lend the bathroom a sense of attention to detail.
 And remember, a bathroom update provides the perfect excuse to pitch those old ratty towels and shop for nice new ones.